humashaaa/assetFlow/README.md

 * Efficient Asset Management: The system ensures smooth workflow by providing essential office assets such as laptops, desks, and chairs, along with consumables like tissues and pens.
 * Clear Classification of Assets: Company assets are categorized into returnable (e.g., laptops, desks, chairs) and non-returnable (e.g., tissues, disposable pens, basic notebooks) for easy management.
-* Responsible Usage: Employees are encouraged to use all assets primarily for work-related activities, maintain them in good condition, and report any damages immediately.

 * Return Policy for Termination: Employees are required to return all assigned assets to the HR or IT department upon termination or resignation, ensuring all company assets are accounted for.